arun-maitaitech/jest-test-clean-db/README.md

 - [ ] Support MySQL and other DBs
 - [ ] Better test `describe_withCleanDB`
 - [ ] Test if the TypeScript step is really needed
-- [ ] Make the test file work, even when testing the failed tests (maybe output to a file, and compare the file with a pre-defined one)
+- [ ] Make the test file of the demo work, even when testing the failed tests (maybe output to a file, and compare the file with a pre-defined one)

 <!--
   TODO: